airbnb/swift/README.md

 * This guide is in addition to the official [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).
 These rules should not contradict that document.
 * These rules should not fight Xcode's <kbd>^</kbd> + <kbd>I</kbd> indentation behavior.
+* Rules that go directly against the way Apple, or the vast Swift community, does things should be minimized.
+These kinds of rules will need even more justification to be approved.
+This makes it easier for others to adopt the style guide; especially new people contributing to code bases that already adopt this style guide.

 ## Table of Contents